Abdoutzo/Ai_assited_N_body_collision/readme.txt

-This is an implementation of an AI-assited N-body collision avoidance method.
-The file main.py contains the the implementation of a deep neural network trained on a partcular DATA shown in the file DATA.xlsx
+This is a novel approach that we developed as a scientific project.
+We created a GPS-based approach primarily focused on collecting robot locations using local GPS to predict their paths, ensuring collision-free navigation.

-This DATA is generated using a DATA generaton process using OCRA algorthm.
-This process is explained is folder DATA_Collection.
+It involves the implementation of an AI-assisted N-body collision avoidance method.
+The main.py file contains the implementation of a deep neural network trained on specific data, as shown in the DATA.xlsx file.

-The DATA used is the following shape : 10000rows X 40 columns.
-The first 20 column show the positions of 10 robots in step i, and the last 20 columns show the position of 10 robots in the step i+1.
+The data is generated through an OCRA algorithm-based data generation process, explained in the DATA_Collection folder.
+The dataset used has a shape of 10,000 rows and 40 columns.
+The first 20 columns display the positions of 10 robots at step i, while the last 20 columns show the positions of the same 10 robots at step i+1.

-The pyton code can be used for any particular DATASET by changing the configurations of input and oupput layers in main.py file.
-The model is loaded in model_loading.py file to use it to predict next robots posions.
+The Python code is adaptable to any particular dataset by adjusting the configurations of input and output layers in the main.py file.
+The model is loaded in the model_loading.py file for predicting the next positions of robots.

-To control the model parameters you can use TensorBoad by writing tensorboard --logdir=logs in the terminal.
-A local interface is shown as return.
+To control the model parameters, TensorBoard can be used by executing "tensorboard --logdir=logs" in the terminal, providing a local interface for monitoring.